Megachile/HGT_analysis/README.md

 **Description**: Finds *B. kinseyi* proteins for which identity to a bacterial protein is significantly higher than to *Nasonia* or *Apis*.

 - **Result**: (BLAST outputs were deleted but there were no candidates.)
+-

+# kmer analysis

+check_fasta_format.py - look for issues in the formatting of the genomes that will be an obstacle to kmerizing them conda install -n genomics biopython - install biopython clean_genome.py - write cleanup script clean_genomes.slurm - run cleanup script conda install -c bioconda kmc bwa samtools - install kmc and bwa and samtools

+# Create directories for k-mer analysis
+mkdir -p /export/martinsons/adam/kmer_analysis/{kmers,shared,mapped}
+mkdir -p /export/martinsons/adam/kmer_analysis/temp  # KMC needs a temp directory

+using a kmer length of 31
+run_kmer_analysis.slurm - reciprocally checks for kmer matches

+This found:
+Q. virginiana coverage:
+Average coverage: 0.000951613
+Regions with coverage: 597155

+B. kinseyi coverage:
+Average coverage: 0.000481438
+Regions with coverage: 470286

+conda install -c bioconda pysam - install pysam

+find_clusters.py - write script to find overlapping matches find_clusters.slurm - run script to find overlapping matches

+conda install -c bioconda bedtools - install bedtools

+extract_and_blast.py - script to pull out the nucleotide sequences associated with the top matches

+Results:
+Lots of highly repetitive sequences in both directions, which can't be BLASTed and are not likely to be HGT.
+One high match density region in the B kinseyi genome turns out to be an insect LSU rRNA sequence.
+Also not likely to be HGT.